• Skip to primary navigation

 Alternatively, you can save it to your Grow Me account by clicking on the floating heart icon on the right-hand side of the screen.

-If you like this recipe, perhaps you’d also like to try some of my other slow-cooker recipes:
+If you like this recipe, you may also like these other slow-cooker recipes:

 Slow-cooker beef topside with horseradish